 - Providing art shows for public school children.

-- Securing seed money from the Community Preservation Corporation for renovation of the Belcher House
+- Securing seed money from the Community Preservation Corporation for exterior restoration of the Belcher House.

 The Ladies Library Association resigned from the General Federation of Women’s Clubs in 2001, and in 2005 the name of the Association was changed to The Randolph Women’s Club.

 Today, the Randolph Women’s Club owns the Jonathan Belcher House and is responsible for its’ maintenance and preservation.
-In addition to caring for and renovating this historic house, the club provides scholarships to Randolph students, supports DOVE (Domestic Violence Ended), the Delta Academy (for young women), local Veterans, people with Autism, local artists, and the Randolph’s Food Pantry.
+In addition to caring for and renovating this historic house, the club provides scholarships to Randolph students, supports DOVE (Domestic Violence Ended), local Veterans, people with Autism, local artists, and the Randolph’s Food Pantry.

 Board and General members are working on expanding partnerships (which currently include the Town of Randolph Police and Administrative offices, School Department, Inter-faith agencies, Historical Society, Public Library, Town Hall, and numerous private and non-profit organizations), as well as programming (arts, theatre, entertainment, fashion, healthcare, health, wellness, and prevention, history, women in business and industry, and inter-faith collaboration).
 ALL are welcome!

 The Randolph Women’s Club – Board of Directors

 The name of the organization is The Ladies Library Association, also known as The Randolph Women’s Club.
 The Club has a Board of Directors consisting of at least five, but no more than fifteen, individuals elected at the Annual Membership Meeting.
 It is the responsibility of the board to transact routine business, make and approve budgets, set policy and determine goals, meeting places, times, and dates.
 The Board may also create Committees to preserve the welfare of the Club.